Tizra Guides > Monetizing Content: A Guide for Associations, Societies and Publishers

 • align offerings with user needs

 In many cases, improving metadata and content structure is the first step toward unlocking new revenue opportunities.
+For more on this, see Using Metadata to Increase the Value of Content: A Guide for Associations, Societies and Publishers.

 From Products to Content Systems